 Hub and Spoke overview

-This feature is used by the Hub and Spoke implementation of BMC Helix ITSM.
-It can also be used independently without the Hub and Spoke implementation.
+This feature of launching a browser on another Mid Tier, is used by the Hub and Spoke implementation of BMC Helix ITSM or independently.
 For more information about Hub and Spoke capabilities in BMC Helix ITSM, see .

 The Hub and Spoke implementation displays a consolidated list of tickets from a central console for a support staffer.
 This architecture efficiently maintains data integrity and country boundary rules.

-When a remote AR System server (the spoke AR System server) is configured to a central AR System server (the hub AR System server) for this feature, a support staffer can work with records from any of the remote AR System server to which his central AR System server is connected.
+When a remote AR System server, that is the spoke AR System server, is configured to a central AR System server which is the hub AR System server, for this feature, a support staffer can work with records from any of the remote AR System server to which his central AR System server is connected.
 The central AR System server receives and stores only a subset of the transactional data from the original record located on the remote AR System server.
 This feature allows a support staffer to seamlessly work with remote AR System servers in the Hub and Spoke scenario.